WagnerGFX/UnityCorePackage/README.md

 After applying the package, also install any relevant packages listed in the Requirements.

+## Compilation
+If you forked or cloned the whole project, then use the menu **Tools > Export UnityPackages** to automatically generate all unitypackage files.

 ## Overview

 ### Debugging > DrawArrow [^arrow]